TheThingsNetwork/lorawan-stack/doc/content/integrations/adding-applications/_index.md

 ---
-title: "Create Application"
+title: "Adding Applications"
 description: ""
-weight: 3
+weight: -1
-aliases: [/guides/getting-started/console/create-application]
+aliases: [/getting-started/cli/create-application, /getting-started/console/create-application, /guides/getting-started/console/create-application]
 ---

-Learn how to register an application using the Console.
+This section contains instructions for creating an Application.

 <!--more-->

-## Step by step
+{{< tabs/container "Console" "CLI" >}}

+{{< tabs/tab "Console" >}}

+## Adding Applications using the Console

 Go to **Applications** in the top menu, and click **+ Add Application** to reach the application registration page.
 Fill the application ID.
 The other fields are optional.
 Click **Create Application** to create the application.